promptfoo/promptfoo/examples/function-tools-callback/README.md

 This example demonstrates how to use promptfoo to evaluate OpenAI's function calling capabilities with the gpt-4o, utilizing the `functionToolCallbacks` feature.

-## Overview

-This example sets up an addition function that the AI model can call, showcasing:

-1. Function tool configuration for OpenAI models
-2. Implementation of function callbacks
-3. Assertion of model response correctness

 ## Configuration

 See `promptfooconfig.js` for the full configuration, including prompts, provider setup, and test cases.